-Weak dominance $(A \succeq B)$ means that any solution in B is weakly dominated by a solution in A. However, this does not rule out equality, because $A \succeq A$ for all approximation sets $A \in \Omega$ .
-In this case, one cannot say that A is better than B. Instead, the relation $\triangleright$ can be used as it represents the most general and weakest form of superiority.
-It requires that an approximation set is at least as good as another approximation set $(A \succeq B)$ , while the latter is not as good as the former $(B \not\succeq A)$ , roughly speaking.
-In the example, $A_1$ is better than $A_2$ and $A_3$ , and $A_2$ is better than $A_3$ .
+Weak dominance $(A \succeq B)$ means that any objective vector in B is weakly dominated by a vector in A. However, this does not rule out equality, because $A \succeq A$ for all approximation sets $A \in \Omega$.
+In this case, one cannot say that A is better than B. Instead, the relation \triangleright can be used.
+It requires that an approximation set is at least as good as another approximation set $(A \succeq B)$, while the latter is not as good as the former $(B \not\succeq A)$, roughly speaking.
+We can also conclude from the definition of the relation \triangleright that $A \succeq B \Rightarrow A \triangleright B \lor A = B$.
+In other words, if A weakly dominates B, then either A is better than B or they are equal.

+In the example, A_1 is better than A_2 and A_3 , and A_2 is better than A_3 .
 This definition of superiority is the one implicitly used in most papers in the field.
-The next level of superiority, the $\succ$ relation, is a straight-forward extension of Pareto dominance to approximation sets.
-It does not allow that two solutions in A and B are equal and therefore is stricter than what we usually require.
-As mentioned above, $A_1$ and $A_2$ dominate $A_3$ , but $A_1$ does not dominate $A_2$ .
-Strict dominance stands for the highest level of superiority and means an approximation set is superior to another approximation set in the sense that for any solution in the latter there exists a solution in the former that is better in all objectives.
-In Fig. 2, $A_1$ strictly dominates $A_3$ , but $A_2$ does not as the objective vector (10, 4) is not strictly dominated by any objective vector in $A_2$ .
+The next level of superiority, the \succ relation, is a straightforward extension of Pareto dominance to approximation sets.
+It does not allow that two objective vectors in A and B are equal, and therefore is stricter than what we usually require.
+As mentioned above, A_1 and A_2 dominate A_3 , but A_1 does not dominate A_2 .
+Strict dominance stands for the highest level of superiority and means an approximation set is superior to another approximation set in the sense that for any objective vector in the latter there exists a vector in the former that is better in all objectives.
+In Fig. 3, A_1 strictly dominates A_3 , but A_2 does not as the objective vector (10, 4) is not strictly dominated by any objective vector in A_2 .